fisirc/metagallery/app/docs/template_file.md

 the origin position of the 3D model.
 If `rotating` is enabled (default=`false`), the model will constantly rotate around the Z axis.
 If the `scale` property exists (default=`1`), the model will be scaled by the given factor.

+The `origin` defines the offset of the scene origin in the topview 2D view.
+This origin doesn't affect the slots position or 3D scene at all.